adriangb/community/rfcs/20200902-pickle-for-keras/README.md

 * Does the design conform to the backwards & forwards compatibility [requirements](https://www.tensorflow.org/programmers_guide/version_compat)?
-  **YES**
+    * Yes

-* How will this proposal interact with other parts of the TensorFlow Ecosystem?
+> *How will this proposal interact with other parts of the TensorFlow Ecosystem?*

-    * How will it work with TFLite?  *N/A*
+* How will it work with TFLite?
+    * N/A
 * How will it work with distribution strategies?
-      *N/A, unlesss the model is still being trained.
-Then, this enables custom serialization methods, which might enable support for other distribution strategies.*
+  * This enables use of other serialization libraries, which might enable support for other distribution strategies.
-    * How will it interact with tf.function?  *N/A*
+* How will it interact with tf.function?
+    * N/A
-    * Will this work on GPU/TPU?  *N/A*
+* Will this work on GPU/TPU?
+    * N/A
-    * How will it serialize to a SavedModel? *Not applicable, and almost a circular question.*
+* How will it serialize to a SavedModel?
+    * Not applicable, and almost a circular question.

 ### User Impact